loda-lang/loda-programs/oeis/list0.md

 * [A028251](http://oeis.org/A028251) ([program](028/A028251.asm)): Sequence arising in multiprocessor page migration.
 * [A028252](http://oeis.org/A028252) ([program](028/A028252.asm)): Sequence arising in multiprocessor page migration.
 * [A028253](http://oeis.org/A028253) ([program](028/A028253.asm)): n mod Fibonacci(n).
+* [A028288](http://oeis.org/A028288) ([program](028/A028288.asm)): Molien series for complex 4-dimensional Clifford group of order 92160 and genus 2.
+Also Molien series of ring of biweight enumerators of Type II self-dual binary codes.
 * [A028289](http://oeis.org/A028289) ([program](028/A028289.asm)): Expansion of (1+x^2+x^3+x^5)/((1-x)(1-x^3)(1-x^4)(1-x^6)).
 * [A028290](http://oeis.org/A028290) ([program](028/A028290.asm)): Expansion of 1/((1-x)(1-x^2)(1-x^3)(1-x^5)(1-x^8)).
 * [A028291](http://oeis.org/A028291) ([program](028/A028291.asm)): Expansion of 1/((1-x)^2(1-x^2)(1-x^3)(1-x^5)) in powers of x.